How to Use Caulk {The Complete Guide!}

 Now that we have a more solid understanding of the different types of caulk (or sealant) and what they’re used for, let’s dive a little deeper into how you actually use it!

-Many people find caulk to be very intimidating (and messy) but I promise, once you know what you’re doing it’s actually very simple to use.
+Many people find caulk to be very intimidating (and messy).
+But, I promise, once you know what you’re doing it’s actually very simple to use.

 Before you begin, take a few moments to review the label for usage and safety guidance.
 This information can vary widely based on the formula you have selected.
-If you have questions or concerns, most manufacturer’s offer product support, it can save you a lot of time and help avoid any potential issues.

 When purchasing a caulk gun, you want to avoid a “ratchet-rod” gun – they’re almost guaranteed to leak on you.
 Instead, look for a caulk gun labeled as “drip free” or “smooth-rod”.
 You don’t have to spend a ton of money for a quality caulk gun, either – most are under $20!

-I also recommend choosing one that has a built-in cutting tool to help make opening your caulk tube easier – many people don’t realize that this little hole in the side of your caulk gun is meant for cutting open the caulk!
+I also recommend choosing one that has a built-in cutting tool to help make opening your caulk tube easier.
+Many people don’t realize that this little hole in the side of your caulk gun is meant for cutting open the caulk!

 However, some of these spout cutters can tend to just crush the tip rather than cut it.
 So, if you aren’t sure if you can trust it, I’d recommend grabbing a utility knife and simply cutting along the same angle marked on the tip of your tube of caulk.